velartrill/velartrill.github.io/orig/spirals/occupied/dinner-at-moms.md

 {kh/Mistress, I’m going to have to ask you to calm down—}

 The commissar cries out in pain as Jasmine, acting on pure instinct born of too many adolescent fistfights, seizes the woman by the offending arm and forces her down in a brutal wristlock.
-By the time Jasmine realizes what she’s done it’s too late; the thug has her weapon drawn and Jasmine hears the safety click off as she advances, keying her radio with her free hand and barking an order in Ukapaci.
+By the time Jasmine realizes what she’s done it’s too late; the thug has her weapon drawn and Jasmine hears the safety click off as she advances, keying her radio with her free hand and barking an order in Kapagirwe.

 {kh/Back off!} Jasmine shouts, her voice frantic. {kh/Back the *fuck* off—}